DrRykterstein/Random-Fake-User/README.md

-Contains 2 webpages, both of which generate new random users based on fake data.
+Contains 2 webpages, both of which generate random users based on fake data from different API's.
 CSS styling is scarce with a greater focus on functionality.